gmorfim/bootcamp-gostack-meetapp-backend/README.md

-# Meetapp
+# Meetapp-server
-App agregador de eventos para desenvolvedores
+Back-end of Meetapp application